 Once a class is closed, students may add their names to the waitlist until the waitlist becomes full or until the Friday before the course begins, whichever occurs first.
 If a student drops the class, creating an opening for enrollment, the first student on the waitlist will be sent an automated email with information regarding the deadline by which registration must occur.
-The student will be allowed 36 hours to login to the web registration system and add the course.
-If the first student does not successfully add the course within 36 hours, the student will be deleted from the waitlist and the next student will be sent the automated email.
-If students miss the 36 hour period in which registration may occur, they must login and add their name back to the bottom of the waitlist.
-It is the student's responsibility to monitor their email and resolve any issues that may block registration before the 36 hour period expires.
+The student will be allowed 72 hours to login to the web registration system and add the course.
+If the first student does not successfully add the course within 72 hours, the student will be deleted from the waitlist and the next student will be sent the automated email.
+If students miss the 72 hour period in which registration may occur, they must login and add their name back to the bottom of the waitlist.
+It is the student's responsibility to monitor their email and resolve any issues that may block registration before the 72 hour period expires.
 The waitlist process will continue even when the college is closed.

 Notification will go to students automatically.
 After the course begins, only instructors can add students into their classes.
 The instructor must issue add authorization codes to allow students to add the course.
 Instructors are encouraged to give priority for add authorization codes to those students who are on the waitlist in the order they appear.
 Students who are still on the waitlist should attend the first day of class to obtain an add authorization code if they are allowed in the class by the instructor.
 Students, who were unable to add their name to the waitlist because of the waitlist being full, are encouraged to attend the first day of class.
 If space is available, an instructor may consent to allowing the student to add by issuing an add authorization code.
-The integrity of the waitlist will be kept intact prior to the first class meeting.
+The integrity of the waitlist will be kept intact at all times.
+Students will not be registered into a full class, even with instructor permission.